It may come as a surprise to you, but statistics from RedArc show that 60% of those that have suffered a stroke are of working age between 40 and 59.

 Your insurer will pay you a lump sum, subject to certain requirements, if you are diagnosed with a specified critical illness, such as stroke, during the policy term.
 Many types of cover also provide support from medical staff and emotional and professional advice during recovery.
 This can be valuable to help you get back to work as soon as you are able.

-If you want to discuss your protection needs or look at your existing cover, call us today to arrange a chat with your adviser.
+If you want to discuss your protection needs or look at your existing cover, call us today on 01453 887179 or email us directly at firstname.lastname@example.org, to arrange a meeting with one of our expert mortgage brokers.